Skip to content

 EMS Fellowship Director

-Dr. Tift graduated summa cum laude from Wake Forest University and earned his doctorate from Medical College of Georgia.
-He completed his Emergency Medicine residency at Georgetown University in Washington, DC, then came to Chattanooga for his EMS Fellowship.
+EMS Fellowship Director Dr. Frank Tift graduated summa cum laude from Wake Forest University and earned his doctorate from Medical College of Georgia.
+Upon completion of his Emergency Medicine residency at Georgetown University, he came to Chattanooga for EMS Fellowship.

 He is board certified in Emergency Medicine and Emergency Medical Services from the American Board of Emergency Medicine.
 He is a fellow of the American College of Emergency Physicians and the National Association of EMS Physicians.